motine/sternenwecker/README.md

 ## Box

-Here is the idea for the housing...
+Here is the sketch for the housing...
 ![box](https://raw.githubusercontent.com/motine/sternenwecker/master/studies/box-retro.jpg).

 To assemble: